RichardHerz/SimzLab/README.md

 # SimzLab
-SimzLab is a collection of interactive simulations of control, water purification, and heat exchanger systems for active learning.
+SimzLab is a collection of interactive simulations for active learning.
+Simulations include water purification systems, process control examples, and a heat exchanger.

 This project is being built with the open-source, Community Edition of LiveCode.
 Get it at www.LiveCode.org.